felipesaa/A-vim-like-firefox-like-configuration-for-w3m/README.md

 - This is just a part of the configuration, see the [keymap](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/blob/master/keymap) file to see the complete list
-- See the [functions.txt](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/blob/master/documentation/functions.txt) file to see the list of functions with its descriptions
+- See the [functions.txt](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/blob/master/documentation/functions.txt) file to see the list of functions and their descriptions

 - This configuration in order to work needs
 	- Move the [keymap](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/blob/master/keymap) file to ~/w3m/keymap